First-half and second-half statistics

 as draws in that context.

-This is why, when looking at the second-half tables, it can be interesting to pay attention to the number of draws, and to keep in mind
+This is why, when looking at second-half tables, it can be interesting to pay attention to the number of draws, and to keep in mind

 that draws in the second-half tables do not necessarily carry the same meaning as draws in the first-half table.